Chemical Reaction Networks in a Laplacian Framework

-We now give a few of the basic facts of Laplacian dynamics in a directed graph $G$.
-From now on, we will assume that $G$ has $v$ vertices and $e$ directed edges.
-The graph obtained by reversing the orientation of all edges will be called $G^\Lsh$ (see Figures \ref{fig:example-reversed} and \ref{fig:example}).
-The $v\times e$ matrix $B$ is the \emph{begin matrix} \cite{DG4} such $B_{ij}=1$ if vertex $i$ starts edge $j$ and 0 otherwise.
+We now give a few of the basic facts of Laplacian dynamics in a directed, loopless\footnote{A loop is an edge that starts and ends at the same vertex} graph $G$.
+We assume that $G$ has $v$ vertices and $e$ directed edges.
+The $v\times e$ matrix $B$ is the \emph{begin matrix} \cite{DG4} such that $B_{ij}=1$ if vertex $i$ starts edge $j$ and 0 otherwise.
 Similarly, the $v \times e$ \emph{end matrix} \cite{DG4} $E$ is defined by $E_{ij}=1$ if vertex $i$ ends edge $j$ and 0 otherwise.
-We use these matrices to define the boundary operator (or \emph{incidence matrix} in graph theory texts) $\partial$: \bsenn \partial = E-B. \esenn The \emph{weight matrix} $W$ is diagonal with (strictly) positive weights on the diagonal.
+We use these matrices to define the boundary operator (or \emph{incidence matrix} in graph theory texts) $\partial:=E-B$.
+As an example, we exhibit the boundary operator associated the graph in Figure \ref{fig:example-reversed}: \bse \partial = E-B =

+\ese The \emph{weight matrix} $W$ is diagonal with (strictly) positive weights on the diagonal.
 The weights are equal to 1 in the \emph{unweighted} case.